I didn’t choose this fate, but as my clients, friends, and family will tell you, I’ve certainly embraced it.

 Your vs You’re

 With the ever-growing dominance of texting, this is a common area of befuddlement.
-Your is used to show possession, to show that something is of, belongs to, or was made by you: Your painting of your face is in your kitchen…by the vultures.
+Your is used to show possession, to show that something is of, belongs to, or was made by you: Your painting of your face is in your kitchen.
 As with they’re from above, you’re is a contraction, used to shorten you are.
 If you are doesn’t fit in your sentence, the word you’re looking for is your.